xy7313/xy7313.github.io/_posts/2017-06-05-SalesforceInterviewQ&A.md

 ## Salesforce Fundamental questions
 1. What is Apex ?
-Ans: It is the in-house technology of salesforce.com which is similar to Java programming with object oriented concepts and to write our own custom logic.
+    - It is the in-house technology of salesforce.com which is similar to Java programming with object oriented concepts
+    - we can write our own custom logic using Apex.
 2. What is a Visualforce Page ?
-Ans: Visualforce is the new markup language from salesforce, by using which, We can render the standard styles of salesforce.
-We can still use HTML here in Visualforce.
+    - Visualforce is the new markup language from salesforce, by using which, We can render the standard styles of salesforce.
+    - We can still use HTML here in Visualforce.
 Each visualforce tag always begins with “apex” namespace.
-All the design part can be accomplished by using Visualforce Markup Language and the business logic can be written in custom controllers associated with the Page.
+    - All the design part can be accomplished by using Visualforce Markup Language and the business logic can be written in custom controllers associated with the Page.
 4. Will Visual force still supports the merge fields usage like S-control ?
 Visualforce Pages support embedded merge fields, like the {!$User.FirstName} used in the example.
 6. What are Apex Governor Limits?